UQ-RCC/xnat/src/content/docs/user-guides/managing-data/syncing-data/index.md

 description: Request syncing of datasets to other XNATs in Australia
 ---

-The UQ-RCC XNAT may be able to sync datasets to other XNATs in Australia.
+The UQ XNAT may be able to sync datasets to other XNATs in Australia.
 This is set up by RCC support on request.

 ## Request data sync